 If an investor holds its interest in the QOF for 10 years or more, for purposes of determining the gain or loss the investor recognizes from the sale or exchange of such QOF interest, the investor may elect for the basis of such QOF interest to be equal to its fair market value on the date such QOF interest is sold or exchanged.

-Legal process by which the mortgage holder attempts to recover the balance of a loan from a borrower who has defaulted by forcing the sale
+Foreclosure is the legal process by which the mortgage holder attempts to recover the balance of a loan from a borrower who has defaulted by forcing the sale

-A United States tax law that imposes a tax on foreign persons disposing of United States real property interests.
+Foreign Investment in Real Property Tax Act (FIRPTA) is a United States tax law that imposes a tax on foreign persons disposing of United States real property interests.
 To ensure tax collection from

 One of the several tax forms distributed by IRS, Form 1099 is used in the United States to report various types of income other than wages, salaries, and tips.
 The form is primarily used to report payments to independent contractors, income from rental properties, and income from interest and dividends.

-A form to be filled out with an exchanger’s tax return in order to report the completion of a 1031 like-kind exchange to the IRS.
+Form 8824 is a form to be filled out with an exchanger’s tax return in order to report the completion of a 1031 like-kind exchange to the IRS.

+Percentage ownership over real property.
+A common structure for assets that require significant pooling of capital, fractional ownership allows the costs and profits of a particular investment be split amongst the owners of title.
+Percent ownership is typically determined by the amount contributed to the entity’s overall capitalization.
 There are two primary options one can take when considering 1031 eligible fractional ownership in investment property: Delaware Statutory Trusts (DSTs) and Tenant-In-Common investments (TICs).
 These structures allow smaller investors to enter into larger, investment-grade properties that were originally restricted to institutional investors, such as banks and insurance companies.

 Future value is a time value of money (TVM) concept that represents the expected value, as of a defined date in the future, resulting from